YCHstudio/Lux/README.md

 - Visible UI using system tray.
 - Can hold app logs.
 - Color changing animation. (to be honest it's default from Windows)
-- Around 100mb of ram usage.
+- Around 100 megabytes of RAM usage.

 ## Requirements